salmannotkhan/typing-test/README.md

 ```

 > **Important:**
-> theme-name in `App.scss` and `App.tsx` should always match otherwise themes won't work
+> theme-name in `themes.scss` and `Header.tsx` should always match otherwise themes won't work

 3. Make a pull request